welovepinball/ball-balance/documentation/RPi Setup from Scratch.md

    ```
 8. Log back in after reboot.

-9. Check that wifi is working:
+9. Check that Wi-Fi is working:
    ```sh
    ifconfig wlan0
    ```